catskull/notes/winter-2016/aheritage/exam2.md

  - both parties are better off

 ## Video clip: kid trades stuff for McDonalds, then trades his fries back for his ball.
 There is a gain, but no product was created.

+# Market Weaknesses - WHen bad things happen to good systems

+## What Doesn't Work in System
+ - official poverty rate 15% or 46.7 million Americans (15.5 million children).
+That number has been about the same for a while.
+ - 1/3 live in poverty at least two months a year
+ - 20 million Americans in severe poverty (income below half the poverty line)
+ - income inequality.
+Wealth inequality.

+## Analysis of Market Weaknesses

+ - Market weakness leads to government intervention, which leads to government control increase.

+## Imperfect information
+ - Faulty information causes non-mutually beneficial exchanges.

+## Video clip: McDonalds commercial

+Guys attracted to woman, then they see a kid in a backpack and are no longer attracted.
+"Dodged a bullet"

+## Video clip: McDonalds.
+Kids want to eat there for the toy.
+Improper exchange because the kid doesn't really no what he's getting.

+## Intervention
+ - compensation through judicial system
+ - more infortation provided, which helps make better exchanges
+ - direct regulation

+## Evaluation
+ - effective, occasional excesses
+ - effective yet costly
+ - limits beneficial exchanges

+## Externalities

+When an exchange effects a third party not involved in the exchange.

+Problem
+ - We don't account for what happens to the third person

+## Video clip: Guy wants to build a second home on his property, but couldn't because it was zoned for agriculture.
+So he starts farming in protest.
+That exchange was between the government and the man, but effected all the neighbors because it's unsightly and smelly.

+## Externalities

+### Intervention
+ - Define and enforce property rights